 It is also available at the Tsutaya Bookshop in Daikanyama.

-Metropolis interviewed editor of The Great Stage of Fools – Timothy Harris.
-A Friend and peer of Booth, he talks about Booth as a person, his work and his legacy.
+Metropolis interviewed editor of “This Great Stage of Fools” – Timothy Harris.
+A friend and peer of Booth, he talks about Booth as a person, his work and his legacy.

 Metropolis: What was the process of collecting the pieces in this book?
 How long did the process take?